rizdaprasetya/mt-alt-doc/en/core-api/credit-card.md

 ?>***Tips***: You can customize the `transaction_details` to include more information such as `customer_details`, `item_details`, and so on.
 For more details, refer to [Transaction Details Object](https://api-docs.midtrans.com/#json-object).<br>It is recommended to add more details regarding transaction, so that these details can get added to the report.
 This report can be viewed on the *Dashboard*.

 ### Sample Response
-The sample API response for *Card* payment method is shown below.
+A sample API response for *Card* payment method is shown below.

 ```json
 {